mota494/Obsidian_Vault/Docker/Volumes.md

 Volumes can use remote or cloud storage units like AWS EFS, NFS, SSHFS, etc...

+The host cannot interact directly with the files on the volumes and the only way that the host can interact with them it's through the containers

 To create a volume you can use this:

 ```sh